Hike the Trails on Pikes Peak

 The lower trailhead for Barr Trail is just above the Cog Railway Depot in Manitou Springs.
 The upper trailhead is just east of the Summit House.
 The entire trail is 12.6 miles long and has an elevation gain/loss of 7,510 feet.

 Barr Camp, which Fred Barr also constructed, is located 6.8 miles from the lower trailhead.
-Once a rest stop for burron trips which Barr later led to the summit, Barr Camp is now a rest stop for hikers who may need an extended or overnight rest before continuing up to the summit.
+Once a rest stop for burro trips that Barr later led to the summit, Barr Camp is now a rest stop for hikers who may need an extended or overnight rest before continuing.
 Barr Camp has been staffed year-round since 1977.

 |Elevation Gain/Loss||Trailhead Location|

 |Barr Trail||12.6 miles||7,510 feet||Lower trailhead just above Cog Railway Depot in Manitou Springs; Upper trailhead on the summit of Pikes Peak, just east of the Summit House.|

 |Bottomless Pit Trail||2.4 miles||760 feet||Trail branches off Barr Trail one mile uphill of Barr Camp and dead ends at the bottom of Bottomless Pit|